LGBTQ rights in Scotland: Gender identity and expression

 Under the Gender Recognition Act 2004, transgender people in Scotland may change their legal gender.

-In 2018, the Scottish Government announced plans to start providing an "X" sex descriptor on identity documents, as well as lowering the minimum age of transition to 16.
+In 2018 the Scottish Government announced plans to start providing an "X" sex descriptor on identity documents, as well as lowering the minimum age of transition to 16.

-In September 2021, it was formally announced by Nicola Sturgeon that a bill was being planned to reform the Gender Recognition Act 2004.
+In September 2021 Sturgeon announced that a bill was being planned to reform the Gender Recognition Act 2004.
 In March 2022, the bill was formally introduced to the Scottish Parliament that to "reform, innovate and revitalise" the 2004 UK gender recognition laws in Scotland after the UK government decided not to reform the UK-wide Gender Recognition Act 2004.
 Scotland has the authority or power to pass certain laws "on certain subjects", despite still being possibly overruled by UK legislation as a whole.

-In December 2022, the Gender Recognition Reform (Scotland) Bill passed within the Scottish Parliament by a vote of 86–39.
+In December 2022 the Gender Recognition Reform (Scotland) Bill passed within the Scottish Parliament by a vote of 86–39.
 The legislation applies only to Scotland and is awaiting royal assent.
 The legislation was overruled by the UK government under section 35 of the Scotland Act 1998, the first time that this option had been used to overturn legislation passed by Scotland.

 Hate crime laws

-In April 2020, a hate crimes bill was introduced in the Scottish Parliament that will explicitly include sexual orientation and gender identity and has raised the possibility of "deep legal serious concerns and unintended consequences", discussed by all political sides, all religious groups and ministers, comedians, actors, and the Scotland law society about constitutional freedom of speech, freedom of religion, freedom of expression, freedom of thought, the fundamental principle of being equal before the law, and freedom of assembly conventions dating way back to the Magna Carta.
-11 months later in March 2021, the hate crimes bill passed by a vote of 82–32 in the Scottish Parliament on the third and final reading – and then got the Royal Assent formality by the monarch a month later.
-The revised hate crime legislation went into effect on April 1, 2024.
+In April 2020 a hate crimes bill was introduced in the Scottish Parliament that would explicitly include sexual orientation and gender identity and has raised the possibility of "deep legal serious concerns and unintended consequences", discussed by all political sides, all religious groups and ministers, comedians, actors, and the Scotland law society about constitutional freedom of speech, freedom of religion, freedom of expression, freedom of thought, the fundamental principle of being equal before the law, and freedom of assembly conventions dating way back to the Magna Carta.
+11 months later in March 2021, the hate crimes bill passed by a vote of 82–32 on the third and final reading, and received royal assent one month later.
+The revised hate crime legislation went into effect on 1 April 2024.

 Sex education

 The Scottish National Party's 2016 manifesto supports sex education classes, as well as "equality training" for teachers, that would cover LGBT issues.
 In November 2018, the Scottish Government announced the implementation of LGBT-inclusive education in the Scottish school curriculum.
 The move was welcomed by LGBT activists who cited studies that have found that about 9 in 10 LGBT Scots experience homophobia at school, and 27% reported they had attempted suicide after being bullied.

-In July 2020, it was reported that Scotland became the first country in the world to have an LGBT history and education curriculum.
+In July 2020 it was reported that Scotland became the first country in the world to have an LGBT history and education curriculum.
 The LGBT curriculum within schools across Scotland officially started in October 2021.